 Now imagine all the different iterations of this conundrum.
 Imagine all the different types of students (grad students, adult learners, etc.) looking for all your various product offerings (majors, minors, certificates, master's, doctorates) and all your different delivery models (in-person, online, hybrid) and you’ve got a pretty overwhelming problem on your hands.
 A problem that is in no way resolvable through better web design.
 Your product offering is too big.
 Your potential customers are too different.

-In fact, any single visitor to your website is only interested in 3% of its content.
+In fact, any single visitor to your website is probably only interested in 3% of its content at any given time.
 The other 97% is clutter, an impediment to her journey.

 That’s a problem.
 Here are few ways to begin to think about solving it.